-Gaius Marius was also to abandon the use of citizen cavalry and foreign driving; however, it is possible that it was still in use during the battle of Farsalos in 48 BCE
+Gaius Marius was also to abandon the use of citizen cavalry and foreign driving; however, it is possible that it was still in use during the battle of Pharsalus in 48 BCE.

 Rolling stock reduction

 It is worth noting that the former legions were always accompanied by rolling stock.
 These mobile camps moved with the army.
-Along with the camp, military supplies and equipment were transported on the rolling stock, along with the rolling stock also repaired military equipment repair workshops and food.
-They were particularly willingly attacked by enemies, and the army was not very flexible.
+Along with the camp, military supplies and equipment were transported on the rolling stock, along with the rolling stock that also repaired military equipment, repair workshops, and food.
+Those were particularly easy to be attacked by enemies because the army was very flexible.

 Increasing the legionary’s equipment made it possible to reduce the rolling stock behind the army, thus transforming the army into a more mobile and organizationally efficient unit.
-It should be mentioned, however, that it was still pack animals that determined the rhythm of the march (about 5 km / h).
+It should be mentioned, however, that it was still packed with animals that determined the rhythm of the march (about 5 km/h).
 Each team (contubernium) with 8 soldiers had 1 mule who carried heavier items such as the team’s leather tent and burrs.

-The so-called Marius reforms were aimed at improving the Roman army, which had low morale after the early defeats with the barbaric Teutons and Cymbras.
+The so-called Marius reforms were aimed at improving the Roman army, which had low morale after the early defeats to the barbaric Teutons and Cimbrii.
 Gaius Marius did not intend to modernize the entire Roman army.
 It’s best to present this moment with a message from Plutarch: